Software and Documents

 Books

-Many books about Apple, Steve Wozniak and Steve Jobs exist.
-Here just a few that have information about the Apple-1 and the early years of Apple.
-We do not link to amazon etc. to get commission (this website is non-profit).
-Some books are found online, some you get from you favorite book seller.
+Many books about Apple, Steve Wozniak, and Steve Jobs exist.
+Here are just a few that have information about the Apple-1 and the early years of Apple.
+We do not link to Amazon, etc., to get commissions (this website is non-profit).
+Some books are available online; others you can get from your favorite bookseller.

 Book Read the book The Little Kingdom by Michael Moritz here.